 These opposing categories are a good starting point for anyone who’s building a budget.
 But don’t forget that wants and needs may be different for any given individual.
 For example, a professional who is expected to wear a suit to work every day would consider such formal wear a need, as it’s essential to their career.
 Conversely, someone who simply likes getting dressed up would consider such clothing expenditures a want.

 In the table below, we go into further detail regarding needs and wants:

 Your rent or mortgage payment is absolutely a need, as are basic groceries, transportation to and from work, clothing and utilities like water and heat.
 Healthcare is also a need (though that, too, depends on your personal situation, and many young people skip health insurance or buy a cheap policy).
 In theory, you could survive just fine if all you had were these basics.

 However, it’s important to remember that there’s a lot of gray area when it comes to classifying needs and wants.
-Here are a few examples:
+Here are three examples:

 - While food certainly qualifies as a need, a dinner at a fancy steakhouse would clearly fall into the “want” column.
 But what about buying more expensive brands at the grocery store, or buying prepared food rather than getting ingredients and cooking yourself?

 - No one would dispute that transportation – whether a subway pass or a car – is a need, insofar as it allows you to get to work, take your children to school, and so on.
 Buying a flashy sports car would probably qualify as a want, especially if you’ve already got a perfectly good vehicle.
 But what about regularly taking cabs because it’s a little faster than the train?
 Or buying a new car because your old one broke down, but splurging on leather seats and other optional features?